Sneakerbotics/sneaker-snippets-nodejs/README.md

 1) The most common way to avoid cache is by randomizing a query parameter at the end of the URL.
 An example would be turning `https://dash.sneakerbotics.com/` into `https://dash.sneakerbotics.com/?_=RANDOM`.
 2) Setting your own `Cache-Control: no-cache` and `Pragma: no-cache` can avoid being returned a cached page on a website.
 3) Randomizing specific headers such as `Accept` may result in non-cached results.

+#### Proxies

+Proxies are used to help make your request more anonymous and reduce ban rates.
+Proxies are an essential part of monitoring and botting and often considered the worse part because they can cost significant amounts of money.
+There are two types of proxies.
+Residential and Datacenter proxies.

+##### Residential proxies

+Residential proxies are usually botnets meaning when you use one, it will be forwarded through another person's computer without them even knowing.
+Although immoral, they're great for hiding your identity when connecting to a website since the IPs are randomised and often do not share subnets (Improving anonymity).
+Residential proxies are usually slower since they have to be forwarded through another person's connection and can range from a few hundred milliseconds to several seconds per request.
+Residential proxies are usually priced per GB with ranges commonly between $5 and $20 a GB depending on the quality of the proxies.

+##### Datacenter proxies

+Datacenter proxies are proxies that are forwarded through datacenters, common datacenter are [AWS](https://aws.amazon.com/), [Google Cloud](https://cloud.google.com/), [Azure](https://azure.microsoft.com/en-gb/), [DigitalOcean](https://www.digitalocean.com/) and [Vultr](https://www.vultr.com/).
+Many of these providers have been banned on most websites by default now because they use commonly seen subnets and IP addresses.
+Datacenter proxies are extremely fast because they're hosted in datacenters which have little ping and server-sized download speeds, taking as little as 50ms with some providers.
+Datacenter proxies often share very similar subnets making them more easily detectable.
+A website may completely ban a subnet after detecting abuse, this can't be done as easily with residential proxies.

+##### How to choose?

+Proxy type depends entirely on the budget, the website (banning rates, etc.), and the speed required for your monitors.
+The ideal choice will involve valuing consistency over speed.
+Certain websites may only restock between working-time and allow you to turn off/increase the delay of the monitors overnight; saving data and helping avoid rate-limiting.